 Alison joined Safer London in 2018 and has held several positions in the organisation and works in roles covering supporting young Londoners affected by sexual exploitation, violence and County Lines.

 John manages all income generation activity at Safer London, working in collaboration with staff across the organisation and through positive relationships with external partners, funders and commissioners.

 John is an advocate for the unique power of charities to build fairer communities, and believes how charities raise their money defines whether they achieve this or not.
 He has 10 years’ experience in income generation roles in the charity sector covering business development and fundraising.
 This has included supporting all domestic services at the British Red Cross as well as securing contracted income in substance misuse and children’s services at several smaller charities.

-Angela Browne People Manager
+Angela Browne Head of People

 Angela joined Safer London in September 2018 with the remit to transition the outsourced HR function in-house and to develop and build organisation capacity with a workforce development strategy to enable the essential work of Safer London to be delivered by a highly skilled workforce.

 Angela has over 20 years HR experience and prior to Safer London Angela held Business Partner and HR Management roles in the public, charity and private sectors gaining a wealth of HR knowledge and experience through working in these diverse HR environments from change management to organisation development.

 Angela is a member of the Chartered Institute of Personnel and Development

 Racheal has over 18 years’ experience of providing innovative, high quality financial management and managing a portfolio of big public sector contracts and small grants.
 Her experience is diverse including working as an Office & Finance Manager at The Children’s Society, Contracts Manager at The Princes’ Trust and a Commissioning Officer at the Royal Borough of Greenwich.